Group-Sensitive Offline Contextual Bandits: Experiments

-\textbf{Extension to Multiple Groups.} We can extend our method to multiple groups with a simple modification by only considering the most violated group pair at every Lagrangian optimization step instead of all pairs.
-We defer the formulation to the \Cref{app: additional exp}.
-We show the experiment results in \Cref{tab:drug_edu_multi}.
+\textbf{Remark} \Cref{app_eq: dual} and \Cref{app_eq: multi-group gradient} are the gradient of the dual variable and the policy gradient of each step, given the most violated group pair $(i,j)$.
+The policy gradient will ``up-weight'' the lower reward group, ``down-weight'' the higher reward group, while keeping the same weight of all other groups.
+We summarize the algorithm in \Cref{algo: multigroups}.

+We show the experiment results in \Cref{app_tab:drug_edu_multi}.
 We show the \emph{maximum disparity}, which is the maximum disparity between any two groups.
-We can see that our method can reduce the reward disparity while maintaining a similar overall reward, demonstrating the effectiveness of our method when extending to multiple groups.
+We can see that our method can reduce the reward disparity while maintaining a similar reward.